Heiner07/Drive-API/README.md

 ## Important Points / Puntos importantes

-- The implementation can be improve in some aspects.
+- The implementation can be improved in some aspects.
 For example:
 - This implementation maps the folders in the physical disk on the server such as the user sees on a client app.
 - A better approach could be manage the folders only in the database, in a logical way.
 - Use the unique id of each register as name on the disk could be a better option than the name assigned by the user (even when the name is validated in this implementation).